jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 proxy and the proxy relays the connection to the hub.
 Thus, the proxy is responsible for SSL and accepting connections from the rest of the internet.
-The user uses the hub to authenticate and start the server, and then the hub connect back to the proxy to adjust the proxy routes for the user's server (e.g. the web path `/user/someone` redirects to the server of someone at a certain internal address).
+The user uses the hub to authenticate and start the server, and then the hub connects back to the proxy to adjust the proxy routes for the user's server (e.g. the web path `/user/someone` redirects to the server of someone at a certain internal address).
 The proxy has to be able to internally connect to both the hub and all the